 The Reaction Between Sodium Hydroxide and Ammonium Chloride: A Deep Dive

 Sodium hydroxide (NaOH), a strong base, and ammonium chloride (NH₄Cl), an ammonium salt, react in a fascinating and readily observable exothermic reaction.
-Because of that, this seemingly simple reaction provides a rich opportunity to explore fundamental concepts in chemistry, including acid-base reactions, equilibrium, and gas laws.
+This seemingly simple reaction provides a rich opportunity to explore fundamental concepts in chemistry, including acid-base reactions, equilibrium, and gas laws.
 Understanding this reaction requires examining not only the stoichiometry but also the underlying thermodynamics and kinetics.
-This article will break down the intricacies of this reaction, explaining the process, its applications, and addressing frequently asked questions.
+This article will walk through the intricacies of this reaction, explaining the process, its applications, and addressing frequently asked questions.

 Introduction: Unveiling the Reaction

 The reaction between sodium hydroxide and ammonium chloride is a classic example of an acid-base neutralization reaction, albeit with a unique twist.
 While sodium hydroxide is a strong base, ammonium chloride isn't a typical acid.
-But instead, it's a salt that can undergo hydrolysis, effectively acting as a weak acid.
+That said, instead, it's a salt that can undergo hydrolysis, effectively acting as a weak acid.
 This means the ammonium ion (NH₄⁺) can donate a proton (H⁺) to the hydroxide ion (OH⁻) from the sodium hydroxide.
-This proton transfer results in the formation of ammonia (NH₃), a gas with a characteristic pungent odor, and water (H₂O) Worth keeping that in mind.
-No workaround needed..
+This proton transfer results in the formation of ammonia (NH₃), a gas with a characteristic pungent odor, and water (H₂O) Surprisingly effective..

 The official docs gloss over this.
 That's a mistake.